mageni/mageni/README.md

 Mageni will save you time, money, and resources while reducing the risk of non-compliance, financial losses, fines, and data breaches.

 ## 🥅 Mission
-Mageni's mission is to make your life more enjoyable, productive, and peaceful by providing you with a wonderful vulnerability management platform that eases for you the vulenerability management lifecycle.
+Mageni's mission is to make your life more enjoyable, productive, and peaceful by providing you with a wonderful vulnerability and attack surface management platform that eases for you the vulnerability management lifecycle.

 ## 👁 Vision
 We envision a world where cybersecurity and vulnerability management is an enjoyable and uplifting experience that is truly fulfilling in your life.